talwat/py-load/README.md

 Py-load is very lightweight, and requires no other dependencies, and is also fairly customizable.

 It uses modern python features to make the code organized and maintainable.

+This whole repository is some what of a learning project.
+So I may goof up every now and then, since I am not very experienced with Github and all of its features.

+That's why you may see some strange commits every now and then.
+Sorry!

+*Note: I will do my best to keep the **code** itself clean and organized*

 ## Requirements